-- 1. Planning, materiality and assessing the risk of material misstatement - a) Define materiality and performance materiality and demonstrate how it should be applied in financial reporting and auditing.^[2] - b) Discuss and demonstrate the use of analytical procedures in the planning of an assignment.^[3]
+- 1. Planning, materiality and assessing the risk of material misstatement - Define materiality and performance materiality and demonstrate how it should be applied in financial reporting and auditing. - b) Discuss and demonstrate the use of analytical procedures in the planning of an assignment.[3] - c) Evaluate and prioritise business risks, audit risks and risks of material misstatement for a given assignment.[3]

-- c) For a given assignment: - evaluate business risks relevant to the audit, and - evaluate and prioritise significant audit risks and risks of material misstatement for a given assignment.^[3] - d) Interpret the results of analytical procedures, in an unbiased manner and apply professional scepticism to support the identification of contradictory information and assessment of risks of material misstatement.^[3] - e) Evaluate the results of planning and risk assessment procedures to determine the relevant audit strategy, including the auditor's responses.^[3] - f) Explain the planning procedures specific to an initial audit engagement.^[2] - g) Discuss the importance of the auditor gaining an understanding of the entity including the applicable financial reporting framework, its accounting policies, significant classes of transactions, balances and disclosures and the entity's system of internal control and recommend additional information which may be required in gaining that understanding.^[2] - h) Discuss how transnational audits may differ from other audits of historical financial information (e.g. in terms of applicable financial reporting and auditing standards, listing requirements and corporate governance requirements).^[2] - i) Recognise matters which are not relevant to the planning of an assignment.^[2]
+- d) Interpret the results of analytical procedures, in an unbiased manner and apply professional scepticism to support the identification of contradictory information and assessment of risks of material misstatement.[3] - e) Evaluate the results of planning and risk assessment procedures to determine the relevant audit strategy including the auditor's responses.[3] - f) Explain the planning procedures specific to an initial audit engagement.[2] - g) Discuss the importance of the auditor gaining an understanding of the entity including the applicable financial reporting framework, its accounting policies, significant classes of transactions, balances and disclosures and the entity's system of internal control and recommend additional information which may be required in gaining that understanding.[2] - h) Discuss how transnational audits may differ from other audits of historical financial information (e.g in terms of applicable financial reporting and auditing standards, listing requirements and corporate governance requirements).[2] - Recognise matters which are not relevant to the planning of an assignment.[2]